faridtsl/bankin-scrap/README.md

 ### Solutions:

 The idea was to create a CasperJS script, and each time a page is loaded we inject the 'do.js' file:
-* Redefines setTimeout to always wait only 1ms.
+* Redefines Math.random to always return 0.01.
-* Declare variables 'hasiframe' and 'failmode' in read-only mode, and initialize them to false.
+	** Because the variables slowmode, failmode and hasiframe are set to true if (random*100) % 2 == 0.

 The scrape.js file then :
 * Scrapes the pages and for every page:
-	- Verifies if the table containing the transactions exists, if so we memorize it.
+	- Verifies if the table contains transaction, and store it.
-	- Otherwise, we reload the page.
+	- Otherwise, we stop.

 ### Notes:
 * To execute the script :
 ``` bash
 	casperjs scrape.js
 ```

+* The script 'calculate-average.py', gives the average running time over 50 runs.

+* The script is documented in both javascript and english.